 Following her hunch

-This story comes from Florence Scovel Shinn in The Game of Life.
-Shinn gives an account of a woman who desired a large sum of money.
-The woman put her need for a large sum of money out to the universe and at the same time asked what she needed to do.
+Florence Scovel Shinn in The Game of Life gives us an account of a woman who needed a large sum of money.
+The woman put it out to the universe, asking what she needed to do.

-Later that day she met another who said: “I gave someone a dollar today; it was just as much for me, as it would be for you to give someone a hundred”.
 She took this as a definite lead and knew she was right to give the $100 to her friend.
 After doing this, a large sum of money came her way.
 She had followed her intuition and received what she had asked for.

 Intuition…simply points the way